oliverlee/phobos/README.md

 architecture will need to be installed if not already.
 For recent versions of Ubuntu, this can be installed with the `gcc-multilib` package.

+## Dependencies
+The only dependency required for building is protobuf.
+The protobuf libraries, compiler, and python bindings must be installed.
+On OSX this can be done with brew (optionally with c++11 support)

+    oliver@canopus:~$ brew install protobuf --c++11

+On Ubuntu, this can be installed from the official repositories

+    mick@MOBISTORM-UBUNTU:~$ sudo apt-get install libprotobuf-dev protobuf-compiler python-protobuf

 ## Building
 As this project is dependent on a number of git submodules, as well as nested submodules, they should be initialized when the repository is first cloned.